UltimateSecurityUSA/SnapchatHacker/README.md

 # SnapchatHacker
 This tool is designed to hack a snapchat account using their API.

-This is tool is availanlbe in an advanced capacity! `@DiscoverBrian` TG
+This is tool is availanlbe in an advanced capacity! `@BrianDiscovery5553` TG

 FOR WINDOWS